Featured

 Jintu said, “Some locals and a reputed private school throwing are always disposing of waste plastic in the area, where many fish died recently.
 The issue should be considered seriously by the Police, Forest and Revenue Department officials.”

-“This businessmen of Pathsala have many plots of land to set up buildings for their business, but they don’t have a single plot of land to dispose of waste plastic”
+“This businessmen of Pathsala have many plots of land to set up buildings for their business, but they don’t have a single plot of land to dispose of waste plastic”.he added

 He also asked the Pathsala Municipal Committee to select a place for disposal and recycling of plastic waste as there will be heavy influx of people being declared as a district.
 And mentioned that we should prepare and take proper care from the very first about the expansion of town planning and keep in mind about the flash floods, drainage system and disposal and recycling of waste in a sustainable fashion.